perrette/runner/README.md

-simpik
+runner
 ======
 Infrastructure to run model simulations and explore parameter space.

-See SICOPOLIS-REMBO job file for an example of how to use simpik to create a job file.
+See SICOPOLIS-REMBO job file for an example of how to use runner to create a job file.